phoenix-4u/My-daily-learning/readme.md

 - SGD should be paired with CrossEntropyLoss
 - SGD needs another loop over GD to loop through all the images individually
 - The Loss is relatively high, which can be fixed by 2 ways: reducing the learning rate and implementing batch sizes
 - We can also add momentum for faster convergence.
-The learning rate should be relatively smaller otherwise, the network might explode.
+The learning rate should be relatively lower; otherwise, the network might explode.
 - <img width="908" height="563" alt="image" src="https://github.com/user-attachments/assets/39617d6f-2551-4dd5-81cb-8880fa446122" />
 - The batch should be loaded using a data loader